microsoft/moaw/workshops/serverless-overview/workshop.md

 func new
 ```

-Then select `python` and `Http Trigger`.
+Then select `python` and `Http Trigger`, name your function `AudioUpload`.
 Open the project inside VS Code and then:

 Create a dev environment for the project: